bigcommerce/dev-docs/docs/api-docs/catalog/v2-vs-v3.md

 ### Product option sets

-V3 Catalog does not include an endpoint to manage option sets, but it will respect option sets created using the [V2 Option sets API](https://developer.bigcommerce.com/legacy/v2-catalog-products/v2-option-set-options) operation or the control panel.
+The V3 Catalog API does not include an endpoint to manage option sets, but it will respect option sets created using the [V2 Option Sets API](https://developer.bigcommerce.com/legacy/v2-catalog-products/v2-option-set-options) or the control panel.
 Currently, the control panel's Add/Edit Product section consumes the V2 API and any products created and managed through the control panel will be converted to the V2 model using option sets.
 If you apply an option set to a V3 product, the product's variants will be removed.

 ### Product rules

-Most of the use cases for using V2 product rules can be solved by making adjustments directly to V3 variants and modifier options.
-For cases where an adjustment depends on selecting multiple modifier values, use the V3's [complex rules](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-complex-rules/createcomplexrule) resource.
+Most of the use cases for using V2 product rules can be solved by making adjustments directly on V3 variant options and modifiers.
+For cases where an adjustment depends on selecting multiple modifier values, use the V3's [Complex Rules](https://developer.bigcommerce.com/api-reference/store-management/catalog/product-complex-rules/createcomplexrule) resource.
 In V3, any variants or modifier adjusters created with non-null core properties such as price, weight, image, and purchasability will create a rule on the back-end.
 Such variants and modifier options will appear in V2 as product rules and their edits will be shared across API versions.

 ## Related resources